Survival of homogeneous fragmentation processes with killing: Introduction and main results

 Moreover, it is well known that its Laplace exponent $\Phi$, given by

 can be characterised over an appropriate domain of $p$ through the dislocation measure $\nu$ as follows.
 Define the constant

-which is necessarily in $(-1,0]$.
+which is necessarily in $[-1,0]$.
 Then

-for all $p\ge\underline{p}$.
+for all $p>\underline{p}$ (and we understand $\Phi(\underline{p}) = \Phi(\underline{p}+)$).
 The tagged fragment $\Pi_1$, and in particular its Laplace exponent $\Phi$, can be used to extract information about the decay and spatial distribution of blocks in the fragmentation process.
 A case in point concerns the asymptotic rate of decay of the largest block

 To this end, note that $\Phi$ is strictly increasing, concave and differentiable.
-The equation
+We shall assume that